rnckp/awesome-ogd-switzerland/readme.md

 ## Contribute
 Contributions are always welcome!
-Just open an issue with your suggestion.
+Just open an issue or a pull request with your suggestions.